R. I. Moore: Biography

 Moore was born in Enniskillen, Northern Ireland, on 8 May 1941.
 He studied at Merton College, Oxford, from which he received a Bachelor of Arts degree in 1962 and a Master of Arts degree in 1966.
 From 1964 to 1994 he taught medieval history at the University of Sheffield, then moving to the Newcastle University, where he remained until 2003.
 He was a visiting professor at the University of Chicago in 1989 and the University of California at Berkeley in 2004.
+Moore died after a long illness on 5 February 2025, at the age of 83.